whhone/whhone.github.io/content/posts/3-levels-of-programmers.md

 * For lower-level programmers, higher-level codes are harder to read because they are not familiar with the patterns.
 They avoid writing high-level codes or might even argue those codes are bad and less readable.
 As a metaphor, literature is hard to read for lower-level book readers.

-* For higher-level programmers, higher-level codes are more readable because they are more abstract with fewer details.
-They can still read lower-level codes (and faster than lower-level programmers) but they would avoid them because of the redundant details and possible bugs.
+* For higher-level programmers, higher-level codes could be more readable because they are more abstract with fewer details, and give explicit intentions.
+They can still read lower-level codes (and probably faster than lower-level programmers) but they might not like them because of the redundant details and possible bugs.
 As a metaphor, a higher-level book writer can express complex ideas accurately in concise sentences, with less common vocabularies/concepts.
 They are more readable to higher-level readers, who already know those vocabularies/concepts well.

 ## Conclusion

+Higher-level programmers have the ability to read higher-level codes and the option to write higher-level codes.
+Whether or not to use higher-level codes involves factors like performance impacts in critical paths, programming languages, personal preferences, team cultures, and so on.

-The low-level and high-level idea is not limited to programming style.
-It also applies to design patterns, architectures, programming paradigms, and even transcending engineering.
+Also, the low-level and high-level programmer idea is not limited to programming style.
+It also applies to the ability to understand and apply design patterns, architectures, programming paradigms, and even transcending the engineering field.

 To go higher-level,
-* Passive learning is important.
+* Active learning helps.
 It is the way to learn something we might haven't seen.
 * Great peers are great.
 They bring higher-level patterns and codes to the team and teach the peers.

 I hope myself and my peers go to a higher level and learn from each other :)